 Now that you've heard of This Man, is he going to appear in your dreams?
 It's certainly possible.
 The odds increase significantly if you spend a decent amount of time thinking, talking, or writing about the guy as I have today.
 This is actually a lucid dreaming technique called dream incubation, in which you focus intensively on a particular dream character, setting, concept, or goal, in order to dream about it and become lucid.

 It's possible, then, that people only recall dreaming of This Man after they've been exposed to the phenomenon in real life.
 In other words, it all began with that one therapy patient in New York, and the dream man phenomenon developed progressively by imitation.
 When people are exposed to the idea, they're moved enough to actually see him in their dreams as a reflection of their waking experience.
+This technique of deliberately incubating a dream about a specific character or theme is called dream incubation, and it's a powerful tool for lucid dreamers.

 Set This Man aside for one moment.
 Can you visualize the face of any man who appeared in your dreams in the last year?
 It's actually quite difficult to remember the faces we see in our dreams, even in lucid dreams.
+This is where keeping detailed records in a dream journal becomes invaluable.

 This is not to discredit any portraits that do arise based on the characters of our dreams.
 But it offers the explanation that, for many people, This Man is a false memory; a face that we retrospectively attribute to a dream character whose facial details we actually can't recall.